-In the end a person can actually stop addiction cycle and enter a healthier lifestyle called recovery.
+In the end, a person can actually stop the addiction cycle and enter a healthier lifestyle called recovery.
 It may take a long process that may lead someone who’s recovering to the right path.
-An addicted person may understand the cycle of addiction, but will remain unable to break the repetition of the cycle until they develop the intuition to seek help.
+An addicted person may understand the cycle of addiction but will remain unable to break the repetition of the cycle until they develop the intuition to seek help.

 There are several ways those can help someone to recover on their addiction, religious organization, self-help group or simply developing a better way of life.
 However, the vast majority of them require outside help from counselors, physicians and drug and alcohol rehabs.

 Addiction is defined as obsessive thinking and compulsive need for drugs, alcohol, food, sex or anything despite causing negative impacts.
 It develops over time and usually begins with misuse, moving toward abuse and resulting in addiction.